ErikReider/SwayNotificationCenter/README.md

 - The same features as any other basic notification daemon
 - Basic configuration through a JSON config file
 - Hot-reload config through `swaync-client`
+- Customizable widgets

+## Available Widgets

+These widgets can be customized, added, removed and even reordered

+- Title
+- Do Not Disturb
+- Notifications (Will always be visible)
+- Label

 ## Planned Features